isomerpages/singapore-customs-cms/_businesses/Importing Goods/importing-dutiable-motor-vehicles.md

     f) CA/SC Code 1: Engine Number <br>
     g) CA/SC Code 2: Chassis Number <br>

-Another field required to declare is “CA/SC Code 3”.
-Please indicate the vehicle type – "N" for new vehicle, "U" for used vehicle or "T" for Taxi.
+In addition, please declare under “CA/SC Code 3” the vehicle type – "N" for new vehicle, "U" for used vehicle or "T" for Taxi.

 A declaring agent or freight forwarder can be appointed to submit the permit on the importer's behalf.